National Park to Wanganui

 This solitude and slow pace caused me no concern.
 It was peaceful and calm.
 My heart rate dropped.
 My breathing was easy.
 My mind was clear of any and all complex thoughts.
 For hours on end.
 Magical.

 As dusk set in I eventually came upon the Whakahoro campsite, where Bobby had suggested we camp that evening.
 This campsite was perched high above the river, atop the steep canyon walls.
 As I finished unloading my waterproof barrels, David and Bobby came down to the river and helped carry my gear up the steep path to the campsite.
 With two people paddling one canoe, they had arrived an hour earlier.
 Once again, my two new travelling companions were ready to assist: it was comforting to know that while I had hours to myself on the river, I was never alone.

 I set up my tent and we had a very quick dinner in the darkness accompanied by beer (!) that could be carried in a canoe easily (Jorg’s excellent suggestion!) and then quickly called it a night.

 The next day, January 7th, was another long one.
 The pattern we established as a group was:

-- Old Whitey and I headed out first.
+- Old Whitey and I head out.

-- We would regroup at lunch.
+- We regroup at lunch.